 1. Ignoring IT blind spots

 In small businesses, technical expertise is generally not deep.
 Often, the folks in charge of protecting data are often performing other job functions in the company.
-When your staff lacks expertise in a given area, it is important to invest in regular security-health checks with subject matter experts to ensure each solution you have in place continues to remain optimally configured and operating at peak performance.
+When your staff lacks expertise in a given area, it is important to invest in regular security-health checks with subject matter experts to ensure each solution you have in place remains optimally configured and operating at peak performance.

 2. Somehow thinking your size makes you immune